‘We need help’: Haiti’s interim leader requests US troops

 Haiti also sent a letter to the United Nations requesting assistance, U.N. deputy spokesman Farhan Haq said Saturday.
 The letter asked for troops and security at key installations, according to a U.N. source speaking on condition of anonymity because details of the letter are private.

-One of those lawmakers, Rosemond Pradel, a former secretary general of Haiti’s provisional electoral commission, told the AP that Joseph “is neither qualified nor has the legal right” to lead the country.
+One of those lawmakers, Rosemond Pradel, told the AP that Joseph “is neither qualified nor has the legal right” to lead the country.

 Joseph expressed dismay that others would try to take advantage of Moïse’s murder for political gain.